Football Federation of Kosovo

-The Football Federation of Kosovo (Federata e Futbollit e Kosovës; Фудбалски савез Републике Косово / Fudbalski savez Republike Kosovo; FFK) is the governing body of football in Kosovo, with headquarters in Pristina.
-The Football Federation of Kosovo was established in 1946 as a branch of the Football Association of Yugoslavia, it has since become independent and was headed by Fadil Vokrri until his sudden death in 2018.
+The Football Federation of Kosovo (Federata e Futbollit e Kosovës FFK) is the governing body of football in Kosovo, with headquarters in Pristina.
+The Football Federation of Kosovo was established in 1946 as a branch of the Football Association of Yugoslavia; it has since become independent and was headed by Fadil Vokrri until his sudden death in 2018.
 It organizes eight competitions of football in Kosovo.

 History

 On 17 February 2008, Kosovo declared independence from Serbia.
 A number of countries such as France, the United States and the United Kingdom immediately recognised the new country.
-Others, such as Serbia, Russia and China are opposed to Kosovo's independence.
+Others, such as Serbia, Russia and China, are opposed to Kosovo's independence.

 On 6 May 2008, Kosovo applied for FIFA membership.
 "It's an historical moment for our country.
 We hope to be accepted", said Fadil Vokrri, president of the FFK.
 Kosovo's application was discussed at the FIFA Congress in Zurich in October 2008.
 FIFA rejected the membership application and denied Kosovo the right to play any friendly matches, as it was deemed not to comply with Article 10 of the FIFA Statutes, which states that only "an independent state recognized by the international community" may be admitted into FIFA.
-FIFA reverted that decision in 22 May 2012, stating that Kosovo may play other nations in international friendlies according to Article 79 of the FIFA Statutes.
+FIFA reverted that decision on 22 May 2012, stating that Kosovo may play other nations in international friendlies according to Article 79 of the FIFA Statutes.
 The Football Association of Serbia protested and felt the decision by FIFA's executive committee "blatantly contravenes the FIFA statutes".
 Three days later, permission was withdrawn by FIFA and a decision was delayed following pressure from the Football Association of Serbia and Michel Platini.